Clint King: K&N Pro Series East

-MacDonald Motorsports gave King his first ride in the K&N Pro Series East in 2013, where he finished 16th.
-In 2014, King ran four races for his family team with a best finish of 11th.
+MacDonald Motorsports gave King his first ride in the K&N Pro Series East in 2013, where he finished sixteenth.
+In 2014, King ran four races for his family team with a best finish of eleventh.

 Xfinity Series

 King broke into the NASCAR Xfinity Series in 2016, driving the No. 15 Ford for B. J. McLeod Motorsports at Richmond International Raceway.
 King finished 30th that first race, but then improved to 26th in his other two outings, at Charlotte Motor Speedway and Texas Motor Speedway.
 After the 2016 season, team owner B. J. McLeod hinted at King running full-time in 2017 contingent on sponsorship.
 He is rumored to run the 2017 season opener at Daytona International Speedway.
-He ran the first 2 races of the season in the No. 78 Chevy, then McLeod went back to it since then several other drivers have been in the No. 78.
+He ran the first two races of the season in the No. 78 Chevy, then McLeod went back to it since then several other drivers have been in the No. 78.